Thursday, January 3, 2019

 ( Done in green stone.
 As per the description, this broken image relates to the 8th or 9th century AD Kashmir ...Photo Avtar Mota )

-Kaamdeva is always depicted with a greenish or reddish complexion, decked with flowers, ornaments and a bow.
+Kaamadeva is always depicted with a greenish or reddish complexion, decked with flowers, ornaments and a bow.
 He is often attended by a parrot believed to be his Vehicle.
 Vasanta (Spring season or Soant in Kashmiri) is his trusted companion.
 He is always shown accompanied by a band of musicians and dancers.

 “Though rarely represented in Kashmiri art, Kama, the god of love, is here identified by a wondrous mythical creature (makara), who spews arrows from its jaws.
-The bow and arrow and a pair of lovebirds are Kamadeva’s principal identifiers.
+The bow and arrow and a pair of lovebirds are Kaamadeva’s principal identifiers.
 This subject is a rare survivor from early medieval Kashmir.”

-‘Kaamdeva painted on cloth should be worshipped with various types of garlands and diverse incenses on the 13th day of Chaitra.’…..( Verse 679 of Nilamata Purana)
+‘Kaamadeva painted on cloth should be worshipped with various types of garlands and diverse incenses on the 13th day of Chaitra.’…..( Verse 679 of Nilamata Purana)

-‘Siyaahi guv vachhass zeuss noor voatleuv
+‘Siyaahi guv vachhas zeus noor voatleuv

-Huaaer khoat Kaamdeev vulamaniey pahaadas ’
+Huaaer khot Kaamdeev vulamaniey pahaadas ’

 (The beams dug a well in the bosom of darkness,